parabolic/parabolic.github.io/_posts/2019-01-06-welcome-to-jekyll.markdown

 <br/>

-And as a last step, the current directory will be mounted to the working directory inside the container at run time, thus eliminating a layer in the Dockerfile where we copy the code inside the container.
+And finally, the current directory will be mounted to the working directory inside the container at run time, thus eliminating a layer in the Dockerfile where we copy the code on build time.

 <br/>
 ```yaml